FerdiStro/FerdiStro/README.md

 <h3 align="center">HobbyConnect</h3>

   <p align="center">
-    Our mission is to make the world a better place for your hobbies
+    Our mission is to make the world a better place for your hobbies.
     <br />
     <br />
     <a href="https://github.com/HobbyConnect">Git-Hub</a>